-Ever noticed how your body feels when you’re under stress?
+Ever notice how your body feels when you’re under stress?
 The muscles in your face, neck, and shoulders may be tense, you may experience muscle spasms, and even spontaneous headaches or migraines.
 Other symptoms of stress can include anxiety, depression, insomnia, heartburn, diarrhea, and more.
 The scary part is that these physical symptoms inflict worry which only leads to more stress, pain, sickness and disease.
 Exercise can help you break this cycle—before you leave because “exercise just isn’t your thing,” we’ve got some mental health tips that will help you exercise healthy habits for your brain—no gym membership necessary!

 There are a TON of benefits for those who exercise regularly and we’re not talking about abs and “guns.”
 Regular exercise has been known to improve physical health and physique, reduce inflammation, increase sex drive, improve sleep, heighten self-esteem, sharpen memory, improve concentration, boost the immune system, improve overall sense of well-being, and even add years to your life.

 The benefits of exercise don’t just stop there, and it doesn’t take hours at the gym to get results either.
 15–30 minutes of walking per day helps balance your physical, chemical and neurological health.
 These three Pillars of Health offer key insights to improve mental health.